theJugglingCompany.com

 This is the wrong diagnosis.
 The saturation is not caused by insufficient information about the individual programs.
 It is caused by the absence of a shared timing structure across them.

-Adding more communication about each individual program adds more signal to a system that is already over its bandwidth.
-The people inside it become harder to reach, not easier.
+Adding more communication about each individual program adds more light to the image.
+The silhouettes get harder to see.

 The juggling equivalent